metagenome-atlas/atlas/docs/usage/configuration.rst

 Remove reads from Host
 ======================

-One of the most important steps in the Quality control is to remove host genome.
+One of the most important steps in the Quality control is to remove reads from the host's genome.
 You can add any number of genomes to be removed.

-We recommend you to use genomes where repetitive sequences are masked.
+We recommend using genomes where repetitive sequences are masked.
 See here for more details `human genome <http://seqanswers.com/forums/archive/index.php/t-42552.html>`_.